The following database types can be selected as source or target for conversion and sync.

 Choose MS Access file (*.mdb, *.accdb), enter Username and Password if required to set up MS Access as source or target.

-In case of MS Access WorkGroups, are used select the "Using WorkGroups" checkbox, and input the proper Username and Password in the corresponding fields.
+In case of MS Access WorkGroups used, select the "Using WorkGroups" checkbox, and input the proper Username and Password in the corresponding fields.

 Oracle Source / Target Connection